Days in Europa

-Days in Europa is the second album by Scottish punk rock and new wave band Skids.
+Days in Europa is the second album by the Scottish punk rock and new wave band Skids.
 It was released in 1979 by record label Virgin.

-Writing

-Track #3 on Side 1 is 'Dulce et Decorum Est (Pro Patria Mori)'.
-A rough translation is "It is a sweet and glorious thing (to die for one's country)".
-Dulce et Decorum Est is a poem by Wilfred Owen.

-Track #3 on Side 2 is Thanatos, the Greek word for "death" and the name of the ancient Greek god of death.
-It is used in Freudian psychology to refer to the death wish/destructive urge, as opposed to Eros, the reproductive urge.

-The album features lyrical references to both World War I and World War II.

 Reception

 Days in Europa has received a generally mixed response from critics.
 Ira Robbins of Trouser Press wrote: "In polishing and refining the band's sound even a little, [producer Bill Nelson] smoothed off the vital edge."
 The Globe and Mail noted that "the record is new wave in tone, with some heavy metal tendencies."